-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Haiku-Pauwela is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Haiku-Pauwela is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Haiku-Pauwela is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Haiku-Pauwela who work in management occupations (14.42%), sales jobs (13.37%), and food service (8.06%).

-A relatively large number of people in Haiku-Pauwela telecommute to their jobs.
-Overall, about 9.26% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.26% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Haiku-Pauwela is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Haiku-Pauwela is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Haiku-Pauwela does not have a public transit system used by locals to get to and from work.

-The education level of Haiku-Pauwela citizens is very high relative to the national average among all cities (21.84%): 37.45% of adults in Haiku-Pauwela have a bachelor's degree or even advanced degree.
+The citizens of Haiku-Pauwela are very well educated compared to the average community in the nation: 37.46% of adults in Haiku-Pauwela have a bachelor's degree or even advanced degree.

 The per capita income in Haiku-Pauwela in 2018 was $42,090, which is wealthy relative to Hawaii and the nation.
 This equates to an annual income of $168,360 for a family of four.
 However, Haiku-Pauwela contains both very wealthy and poor people as well.